Updated 11/2024

 So what are the benefits of getting a Partita IVA?

-Well if you have been living in Italy for some time and have not been able to obtain a Permesso di Soggiorno for work, you may be looking to the Freelance route.
+If you have been living in Italy for some time and have not been able to obtain a Permesso di Soggiorno for work, you may be looking to the freelance route.
 By opening a Partita IVA you can obtain the Permesso di Soggiorno for “Lavoro Autonomo” or freelance.

 Instead, if you are planning on running any business while being a resident in Italy, you will need it to legally run your business.
 It is required anytime you are making more than €5,000.
 It is also required when you conduct any continuous business (like say, running an e-commerce), or when you have a collaboration with a company that lasts longer than 30 days.